Tax Terms Word Search

 AUDIT

 A tax audit is the IRS's examination of a taxpayer's return to verify accuracy.
-Audits are triggered by statistical anomalies, unusually large deductions, missing income, or random selection.
+Audits can be conducted by mail (correspondence audits) or in-person.
+They are triggered by statistical anomalies, unusually large deductions, missing income, or random selection.

 CREDIT

 A tax credit directly reduces your tax bill dollar-for-dollar, making it more valuable than a deduction.
-Key credits include the Child Tax Credit ($2,000/child) and the Earned Income Tax Credit ($7,830 for qualifying families).
+Key credits include the Child Tax Credit (up to $2,000 per child), the Earned Income Tax Credit (up to $7,830 for low-income families), and the American Opportunity Credit for education.

-The Child Tax Credit was temporarily expanded to $3,600 per child in 2021, lifting an estimated 2.1 million children out of poverty.
-It returned to $2,000 when the expansion expired in 2022.
+Real example: The Child Tax Credit was temporarily expanded to $3,600 per child in 2021 under the American Rescue Plan, lifting an estimated 2.1 million children out of poverty.
+The expansion expired in 2022, returning the credit to $2,000.